rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Tag Asset Group

-Add a tag to an asset group
+This action is used to add a tag to an asset group

 ##### Input